topycyao/GPS-Net1/README.md

 This pacakge implements GPS-Net framework that integrates network regularization and pathway-kenerl methods for effective biomarker and pathway selection.

-Userspecifed geneset can be used in the GPS-Net framework.
+User specifed genesets can be used in the GPS-Net framework.

 ## Installation